iAleKira/Nmap-Injection-Framework/README.md

 # Nmap Injection Framework
 This project is based upon RevOK prototype developed by Andrea Valenza, Gabriele Costa and Alessandro Armando.
 You can find the paper online at this link: https://arxiv.org/pdf/2006.09769.pdf

+We developed a paper together with prof. Gabriele Costa and PhD Student Silvia De Francisci about this framework.
+You can find more info at this link: https://www.apps.unirc.it:37137/ITASEC2023/paper06.pdf

 This framework is designed to exploit vulnerabilities of the well known scanning tool Nmap.
 Developed in Bash and Java, it consists of 2 executables:
 1. Nif.jar (Injector_server.jar)